miso-lims/walkthroughs/_includes/admin-groups.md

 To create a new group:

 1. Select the _Groups_ link in the left-hand menu.
-1. Select the _Add Group_ link near the top right corner.
+1. Select the _Add_ button near the top left corner.

-The _Edit Group_ page will display a number of fields that you can fill in.
+The _Create Group_ page will display a number of fields that you can fill in.
 1. Enter a unique _Name_.
 The name must contain only letters or numbers.
 It cannot contain spaces or punctuation.
 1. Enter a _Description_ of your group.